Soumyabrata/Soumyabrata.github.io/index.md

 #### Recent News

-+ (October 2023): Heartiest welcome to Toluwabori Akinola, Evin O'Sullivan, and Jason Lok who joins us for their year-long BSc Final Year Project at our group.
-+ (October 2023): Heartiest welcome to Shane Smyth who joins us for pursuing MS (Research) at our group.
-+ (September 2023): Heartiest welcome to Yao Wendong (Isaac), Yiteng Zhang, Yue Li (Lychee), Priscilla Adong, and Ifran Rahman Nijhum who joins us for pursuing PhD at our group.
-+ (July 2023): Our group has a strong presence at International Geoscience and Remote Sensing Symposium (IGARSS 2023) with 9 papers.
-Say hi to us at Pasadena, California if you are attending!
-+ (July 2023): Our group has a strong presence at Progress In Electromagnetics Research Symposium (PIERS 2023) with 6 papers.
-Say hi to us at Prague, Czech Republic if you are attending!
++ (December 2023): Our group has a strong presence at 2023 Proc.
+IEEE Conference on Energy Internet and Energy System Integration with 6 papers.
+Say hi to us at Hangzhou, China if you are attending!
-+ (June 2023): Welcome to Lucian Fairbrother from Brandeis University, United States to our <a href="https://soumyabrata.dev/theia/">group</a>, who joins us as a summer intern.
-+ (January 2023): Welcome to Menatallah Abdel Azeem to our <a href="https://soumyabrata.dev/theia/">group</a>, who joins us as a PhD student.

 + [<a href="https://soumyabrata.github.io/news/">older news</a>]